Sungei Buloh Wetland Reserve: Nature education

 Since its inception, the reserve provided nature education programs as well as a volunteer guide programme for schools and the general public.
 These include the SUN Club programme which are meant for students with special needs, mentorship programmes for secondary school students and a Young Naturalists Programme.
 Many such programmes were collaboration efforts with partners such as the British Council and the Ministry of Education.
 The reserve distributes education materials such as workshops, guidebook and a triannual magazine, Wetlands, to further enrich the students and public.
 Each year, the nature reserve receives more than 400 organised school visits.

 On 25 August 2007, a wireless learning trail was launched at Sungei Buloh Nature Reserve.
-The new initiative which integrates technology with nature education was a partnership amongst Ministry of Education (Singapore) (MOE), Infocomm Development Authority of Singapore (IDA) and a private sector company iCELL Network.
+The new initiative, which integrates technology with nature education, was a partnership amongst the Ministry of Education (MOE), Infocomm Development Authority of Singapore (IDA), and a private sector company iCELL Network.
 Sungei Buloh Nature Reserve was the first park in Singapore to engage such a learning method.